eventql/eventql/doc/getting-started/first-steps.md

     SELECT * FROM access_log;

-EventQL aims to be a feature-complete SQL database.
-We're not there just yet, but at this point have most of the standard statements and functions you'd expect (yes, including JOINs).

 For a more complex query example, let's display the top ten pages in the last 4
 hours: